AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

     end Show_Generic_Instantiation;

-In the example above, we instantiate the procedure ``Set`` by mapping the formal parameters ``T`` and ``X`` to actual existing elements: the :ada:`Integer` type and the ``Main`` variable.
+In the example above, we instantiate the procedure ``Set`` by mapping the formal parameters ``T`` and ``X`` to actual existing elements, in this case the :ada:`Integer` type and the ``Main`` variable.

 Generic packages
 ~~~~~~~~~~~~~~~~

 The previous examples focused on generic subprograms.
-In this section, we
+In this section,
-will look into generic packages.
-In general, the syntax is not different
+we look at generic packages.
+The syntax is similar to that used for
-from the one used for generic subprograms: it starts with the :ada:`generic`
+generic subprograms: we starts with the :ada:`generic` keyword and
-keyword and continues with formal declarations.
-The only difference is
+continue with formal declarations.
+The only difference is that
-that a :ada:`package` is specified instead of a subprogram.
+:ada:`package` is specified instead of a subprogram keyword.

-This is an example:
+Here's an example:

 .. code:: ada